burhanj888/IndyCar-Unique/README.md

-IndyCar Unique NFT Racing Game
+Phaeton Unique NFT Racing Game
 Project Overview
-IndyCar Unique is a web-based racing game platform that integrates AI-generated skins and NFTs using the Polkadot and Unique networks.
+Phaeton Unique is a web-based racing game platform that integrates AI-generated skins and NFTs using the Polkadot and Unique networks.
 Players can generate custom skins for their cars, mint them as NFTs, and trade fractional ownership of cars.

 Features
 AI-Generated Skins: Create unique skins for racing cars using AI.